Tolky/SoloTweaker/README.md

 - Restart the server after editing config
 - Check BepInEx logs for errors

+## Credits

+Special thanks to the hellsing community for testing the mod to make sure it works smoothly, further thanks goes to Odjit for the guidance and help with the mod.
 ## License

 MIT License - Feel free to modify and redistribute.